-The emphasis of MSc Chemistry is on motivating and encouraging students to work as young academics and develop to their full potential.
+The emphasis of the MSc LST programme is on motivating and encouraging students to work as young academics and develop to their full potential.
 The two-year programme consists of 120 EC and offers four specialisations.
-Students can also follow a double specialisation of 150 - 180 EC, depending on the specific combination.
+Students can also complete a double specialisation of 150 - 180 EC, depending on the specific combination.